 - Jumping form a bridge or high building

-Intentionally engaging in conduct with a high probability of causing a fatality: This type of activity might include playing Russian roulette where participants take turns firing a partially loaded firearm at their own head.
-Although the objective of the game is to avoid having a chamber with a bullet in the firing position, the high risk involved in the game will usually make the activity fall within the suicide exclusion.
-When a person uses a substantial quantity of drugs or commits DWI/DUI, these types of high risk activities also will typically fall within the exclusion for suicide.
+- Playing Russian roulette.
+Participants take turns firing a partially loaded firearm at their own head.
+Although the objective of the game is to avoid having a chamber with a bullet in the firing position, the high risk involved in the game willl have the insurance company arguing that the activity falls within the suicide exclusion.